 Development of Concepts for Clinical Palliative Treatment and for Chronic Terminal Patients in Costa Rica

-The circumstances of the people in terminal phases represent an increasing challenge for the nursing homes given the growing numbers of cuts in authorized stays and the increase in age of entry residents, some of whom enter with serious diseases.
-The goal of the project is that, while using an integrated and methodical process, empirically-based proposals are going to be required for a generalized ans specialized palliative care in the nursing homes in Costa Rica.
-As well as necessary changes to the structure and process to recognize the successful integration of a high quality culture of palliative care.
-The empirical data will serve as the basis to create a development concept that contains a detailed catalog of the necessary structural and qualified measures for a differentiated continual development of the current care proposals
+The circumstances of the people in terminal phases represent an increasing challenge for the nursing homes given the growing numbers of cuts in authorized stays and the increase in age of entry residents, some of who enter with serious diseases.
+The goal of the project is that, while using an integrated and methodical process, empirically-based proposals are going to be required for a generalized and specialized palliative care in the nursing homes in Costa Rica, as well as necessary changes to the structure and process to recognize the successful integration of a high quality culture of palliative care.
+The empirical data will serve as the basis to create a concept of development that contains a detailed catalog of the structural and qualified measures necessary for a continuous development, differentiated from the current care proposals.

 People involved: Prof. Dr. Hartmut Remmers, Dr. Carlos Acuña Aguilar, Manuel Zimansky

 From Pedagogical Knowledge to Empathic Action.
 An International Comparison of University Teacher Education Concepts